 But my friends?
 The ones I probably truly lean on to feel better; who know all my little weirdnesses and embarrassing stories?

-This post, then, is about the best friends I’ve EVER had.
+This post, then, is about the best friends I could ever had.

 This Post is About Change

 It’s about moving on in life, about living life, and about how the world and all we know of it moves – by our decisions or not, by our desires or not.
 It’s about having the courage to encourage that change, and the willingness to live with that change – despite your every fear and reluctance.

 It hit me on the ride home because I was reminded of all my friends and I shared.
 I was reminded of every late night out and all the wee hours of the mornings we spent joking, and laughing, and of the crazy adventures we experienced together.
 I was reminded of the thousands of days spent amongst the greatest dudes of all time – and of everything about our time together that I will never forget.

 I was reminded of myself, and the freaking unbelievably large effect they’ve had on my life – though it’s so hard to even tell them or thank them.

 And that’s why leaving them is so scary.
 Because these people are so unique.
 Because though I’m so damn social when I’m out, I’m still very exclusive with my truest friends, and these guys I wouldn’t trade for any other.

 And so though I know some people where I’m going now, and I’m sure I’ll meet many more, there’s just no way there’s another Nate in Austin.
 Or another Alex, or Jordan, or Jason, or Joey, or any of the many others who we’re collectively called “The Bros” by those who knew us.